mframadann/meow-cms/README.md

 # Meow CMS

 Meow CMS is a content management system developed for the Smart Tech Class Himatif 2024.
 It features user management, post management, and post category management functionalities.
-The project is built using PHP native, MySQL, and SB Admin 2 template.
+The project is built using PHP native, MySQL, and SB Admin 2 template as a dashboard.

 ## Features